 Even before the second-generation Charger debuted, Dodge was already working on its Mustang rival, the E-body Challenger, which would share its body shell with the third-generation Plymouth Barracuda.
 When the E-body arrived for 1970, however, the market for sporty cars was already withering on the vine and the Challenger only served — as Lynn Townsend had predicted five years earlier — to erode the already modest sales of the Barracuda.
 Both cars died after 1974.

 SIBLING RIVALRY REDUX

 The sibling rivalry between Dodge and Plymouth went on throughout the sixties and seventies.
 When Plymouth had an unexpected hit in 1968 with the Road Runner, a stripped-down, high-performance Belvedere intermediate, Dodge followed with the Coronet Super Bee.
 When Plymouth turned the Valiant into a surprisingly popular fastback coupe called Duster, Dodge was close behind with the Dodge Dart Demon.
-By the eighties, a cash-strapped Chrysler had largely stopped trying to differentiate the two brands at all, slapping different badges on identical models.
+By the eighties, a cash-strapped Chrysler had largely stopped trying to differentiate the two brands except in equipment levels and very minor cosmetic and trim details.

 Given what came after, the original fastback Charger looks better in retrospect than it did at the time.
 If it was hastily contrived and somewhat awkward, it was at least unique — not a rebadged Plymouth with a Dart grille, which it just as easily might have been.
-Still, if Dodge had spent more of its resources studying where the market was going, rather than competing with its sister division(s), it might be in much better shape today.
+Still, if Dodge had spent more of its resources studying where the market was going rather than competing with its sister division(s), it might have endured the coming decades much better than it did.

 NOTES ON SOURCES